Venezuelans approve a referendum to claim sovereignty over a swathe of neighboring Guyana

 CARACAS, Venezuela (AP) — Venezuelans on Sunday approved a referendum called by the government of President Nicolás Maduro to claim sovereignty over an oil- and mineral-rich piece of neighboring Guyana, the country's electoral authority announced.

-Few voters could be seen at voting centers throughout the voting period, but the National Electoral Council claimed more than 10.5 million voters cast ballots.
+Few voters could be seen at voting centers throughout the voting period for the five-question referendum, but the National Electoral Council claimed to have counted more than 10.5 million votes.
+The council, however, did not explain whether the number of votes was equivalent to a voter or if it was the sum of each individual answer.

 Venezuela has long argued the territory was stolen when the border was drawn more than a century ago.
 But Guyana considers the referendum a step toward annexation, and the vote has its residents on edge.